This article discusses the eight most livable cities in South East Asia and how moving there can add value to your life.

 We have written before about the cost of living in Vietnam and how to be part of the emerging economy there.

-I think Hanoi is one of the more underrated cities to focus on as a base in SE Asia.
+Hanoi is one of the more underrated cities to focus on as a base in SE Asia.

-Hanoi has a colonial charm and excellent cultural scene for nomads who want to be somewhere a little different than the typical mall-heavy cities of Bangkok or Singapore.
+Hanoi has a colonial charm and an excellent cultural scene for nomads who want to be somewhere a little different than the typical mall-heavy cities of Bangkok or Singapore.

 The city has some fascinating zoning laws that result in an interesting array of homes and neighborhoods throughout.